Nimitta

+In Buddhism a Nimitta is a sign or mark by which someone or something is recognized, identified, known, or defined.
+Nimitta encompasses a distinguishing mark, appearance, a perceived attribute, as well as what one notes or marks as an object of thought, meditation, or concentration.
+In the context of meditation, it refers to an image, an internal appearance, total awareness, or a mental impression appearing in the early stages of jhāna as a sign of progress.

-In Buddhism a Nimitta is a sign or mark by which objects are recognized.
-It refers to a general and relatively persistent characteristic in contrast to secondary characteristics.
+Nimitta refers to a general and relatively persistent characteristic in contrast to secondary characteristics.
 The apprehending of signs enables perception of objects and feeling tones, reinforcing ignorance and leading to suffering.

 In addition, the word nimitta is used in Buddhist scriptures to refer to a causal ground (ex. to criticize someone), an auspicious sign or omen, or an outer appearance (ex. a reflection).